woofwoof/SWARM/README.md

 # SWARM
-Search With Agents Reveals Mines
+Search With Autonomous Rover Machines
 - Netlogo to search an area with swarms of agents simulating emergent complex phenomena.